Vibeslop

 • Tag every screen: which job dimension does it serve (functional, emotional, social)?

-• Define progress metrics at design time — how will you know the user succeeded?
+• Define progress metrics at sketch time — how will you know the user succeeded?

 • Cut screens that don’t advance any job dimension